This Means War (Marianas Trench song)

-"This Means War" is a song recorded by Canadian pop rock group Marianas Trench for their fourth studio album, Astoria (2015).
-It was serviced to Canadian radio on February 16, 2016 as the album's second official single.
+"This Means War" is a song by Canadian pop rock group Marianas Trench.
+It was serviced to Canadian radio on February 16, 2016, as the second official single from their fourth studio album, Astoria (2015).
 The song was written and produced by the band's lead singer, Josh Ramsay.

 "This Means War" was the first single of the group's career to not enter the Billboard Canadian Hot 100.

-Content
+Composition and lyrics

-"This Means War" is about the absence of emotion that follows a break up, and how sometimes people would rather fight than feeling nothing; as Ramsay sings in the chorus, "I'd rather be a riot than indifferent."
+"This Means War" is about the absence of emotion that follows a break up, and how sometimes people would rather fight than feeling nothing; as Ramsay sings in the opening verse, "So nice to see you here, impolite would almost be beneath us."
 The song explores the thin line between love and hate with respect to passion.
 Musically, the song has been compared to Bananarama's "Cruel Summer", particularly in its use of the xylophone.
 The song's melody also shares similarities with Tom Cochrane's 1991 hit, "Life is a Highway".